-Edwards Genesis is an independent Chartered Surveying practice with offices in Bolton, Leigh and Wigan.
+Edwards Genesis is an independent Chartered Surveying practice with offices in Bolton and Leigh.
 The practice incorporates the Survey Department of Millers Chartered Surveyors, the former practice of Edwards Surveyors and the Consultancy Practice of Brownlow Associates.

 The Practice is Regulated by The Royal Institution of Chartered Surveyors (RICS), the leading professional organisation in relation to land and property in the UK and further afield.